fiskaltrust/release-notes/portal/portal-sprint-92.md

 #### Footer should contain correct support information

-To navigate our users from diffrent markets to their specific support team, we replaced the general email in the portal footer to particular email based on the market.
+To navigate our users from different markets to their specific support team, we replaced the general email in the portal footer to particular email based on the market.
  - support@fiskaltrust.at for AT market
  - support@fiskaltrust.de for DE market
  - support@fiskaltrust.fr for FR market